Updated: February 4, 2024 by Sean McQuaid

 I am always hesitant about putting a victim in front of a prosecutor and judge under oath while a case is pending.
 There is a lot of risk and not a lot of reward involved.
 You might win the battle, but lose the war-meaning you might get the no contact lifted, but walk yourself into a conviction for domestic violence.
 Most victims cannot take the pressure of the questioning and actually do the case more harm than good.
 Once the victim is under oath saying incriminating things, the case is over.
 The victim cannot change or modify a story because he or she will be then threatened with perjury!

-Now, there are exceptions.
+There are exceptions.
 There may be a case that is so minor that we want to bring it to the court’s attention.
 Or, maybe we know that guilt is going to be easy to prove, so we are just trying to make the situation as easy as possible.
 Or, there may be an emergency that requires contact.
+I once had a couple who had a real estate closing on their house and had to be able to communicate to get the deal done.
 And, sometimes, I meet a victim who is so tough that they cannot be rattled under questioning.
 But, all of these situations are exceptions, not the rule.
 Ultimately, you and your lawyer will have to make a decision that is right for you.

 Contact a Criminal Defense Attorney

 The first couple weeks after a domestic battery arrest are the most important, so please do not sit back and wait.
-Is a fallacy that all you have to do is wait for a court notice.
-If you do that, you will have missed a vital opportunity to get your case dismissed without even getting charged!
+Is it not true that all you have to do is wait for a court notice.
+If you do that, you will have missed a vital opportunity to get your case dismissed!
 If you have any questions about what you should do, I encourage you to call me.
 My consultations are always free of charge, so there is no risk in getting some free advice.
 Best of luck to you during this difficult period.